Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Statistical framework and estimation procedure

-We now specify the stochastic framework underlying the estimation problem.
-The observations are modeled as noisy samples from a random field on the sphere whose mean and variance functions belong to Besov classes introduced in Section~\ref{sec:besov}.
-The heteroskedasticity of the noise is spatially structured and depends on an unknown smooth scale function.
-Precisely, we consider the nonparametric regression model on the sphere with spatially varying heteroskedastic noise described by Equation \eqref{eq:model}:
+We now specify the stochastic and geometric assumptions underlying our estimation framework.
+The observations are modeled as noisy samples from a random field on the $d$-dimensional sphere, where the target mean and variance functions are assumed to lie within the Besov balls introduced in Section~\ref{sec:back}.